sergiy79/codecombat/Windows-Development-Environment-Setup-Guide.md

 Navigate to the root folder of the repository and run the command  `nodemon -w server -w server_config.js` then visit `http://localhost:3000`.

 ###Automation
 @GlenDC has also added a script to start the stack automatically located in `codecombat/scripts/windows/SCOCODE.bat`.
 To use this script, edit the line that says `set "mongo_db_location=MONGO_DB_PATH_HERE"` with the path to your Mongo DB Path, and copy it into the root `codecombat/` directory.
-Then, all you have to do is click it(or otherwise start it) and the stack will run.
+Then, all you have to do is click it(or otherwise start it) and the CodeCombat development environment will start.